 If you find that your business is subsisting on many one-time, low-scoring customers, look at your customer services practices or implement retention campaigns (such as discounts) to bring customers back.

-If you make the effort to invest in advertising — whether it be online, radio, print, TV or elsewhere — make sure you have some system in place to measure the return on your investment.
-Customer surveys and CSR/tech inquiries to customers can help you understand where new customers and coming from and end costly advertising campaigns that may not be effective.
-If you run various online ads (Facebook, Google PCP, Yelp paid listings, etc.), make sure that you get answers that specify which platform customers are using when they encounter your ads.
+If you make the effort to invest in advertising — whether online, radio, print, TV, or elsewhere — make sure you measure the return on your investment.
+Customer surveys and CSR/tech inquiries to customers help you understand where new customers are coming from and nix costly advertising campaigns that may not be effective.
+If you run various online ads (social media such as Facebook, Google PCP, Yelp paid listings, etc.), make sure you know which platform customers are using when they encounter your ads.
 To calculate your advertising ROI, divide the returns (revenue) resulting from the campaign by the cost of the campaign.

 Use ServiceTitan's Marketing Pro to leverage customer data and track marketing campaigns, so you can focus on strategies that generate the most revenue.

 Use ServiceTitan's cloud-based software to track specific KPIs in real time.
 Set benchmark goals that make sense for your company, so you know where your company stands financially.